rotexsoft/callable-execution-timer/README.md

 $num = -1;
 $callableObj2 = new CallableExecutionTimer('funcWithRefArg', $func);
 $numRef = &$num;
-$callableObj2->funcWithRefArg($numRef) .
+echo $callableObj2->funcWithRefArg($numRef) .
 PHP_EOL;  // Will throw a PHP Warning.
                                                         // $numRef will not be passed by
                                                         // ref because of the way
                                                         // __call(string $methodName, array $args)
                                                         // works, meaning that $num will still
                                                         // have a value of -1 after the call.

 ```